dedanmsafari/dedanmsafari/README.md

  #
  <div align="center">
   <strong>
-Show some ❤️ by starring some of my other repositories!
+Don't be shy, show some ❤️ by starring some of my other repositories!
   </strong>
   </div>